-- Intellectual: A student must have the mental capacity to assimilate and learn a large amount of complex and technical information, be able to conceptualize and solve clinical problems, and to synthesize and apply concepts and detailed information from various disciplines in order to formulate diagnostic and therapeutic plans.
-Students must be able to learn to read and comprehend technical materials, medication, and laboratory reports. - Observation: The ability to observe well is required for demonstrations and visual presentations, laboratory evidence, and microscopic studies of microorganisms and tissues in normal and pathologic states.
-A student must be able to observe patients accurately and completely, at a distance and closely.
-This requires functional vision and somatic sensation, enhanced by a sense of smell. - Communication: Students must be able to speak with, hear, and observe patients in order to elicit information, perceive nonverbal communication, and describe changes in mood, activity, and posture.
+- Intellectual: A student must have the mental capacity to assimilate and learn a large amount of complex and technical information.
+They must be able to conceptualize and solve clinical problems.
+It is imperative that the student be able to synthesize and apply concepts and provide or understand detailed information to or from various disciplines in order to formulate diagnostic and therapeutic plans.
+Students must be able to learn to read and comprehend technical materials, laboratory reports, and understand pharmacokinetics. - Observation: The ability to be observant is required for demonstrations and visual presentations, laboratory evidence, and microscopic studies of microorganisms and tissues in normal and pathologic states.
+A student must be able to observe patients accurately and completely, at a distance and in close proximity.
+This requires functional vision, hearing, and somatic

+- sensation, and is enhanced by a sense of smell. - Communication: Students must be able to speak with, hear, and observe patients in order to elicit information, perceive nonverbal communication, and describe changes in mood, activity, and posture.
 The student must be able to communicate effectively and sensitively in English with patients from different socioeconomic and cultural backgrounds.
-Students must be able to develop professional rapport, and efficiently and effectively communicate with the
+Students must be able to develop professional rapport, and efficiently and effectively communicate with the health-care team, orally and in writing.

-- health-care team, orally and in writing. - Motor: Students must have motor function to elicit information from patients by palpation, auscultation, and percussion, and to carry out diagnostic maneuvers.
+- Motor: A student must have motor function to elicit information from patients by palpation, percussion, and auscultation, as well as carry out diagnostic maneuvers.
 They must be able to execute movements required to provide general care and emergency treatment.
 Such skills require coordination of gross and fine muscular movements, equilibrium, and sensation.
-Students must have sufficient postural control, neuromuscular control and eye-to-hand coordination to use standard medical/surgical instruments.
-They must possess sufficient control of the upper extremities to meet the physical requirements for training and performing a safe physical examination procedure. - Emotional: Students must have the emotional health to use fully their intellectual ability, exercise good judgment, and carry out all responsibilities attendant to the diagnosis and care of patients.
+The student must have sufficient postural control, neuromuscular control and eye-to-hand coordination to use standard medical/surgical instruments.
+One must possess sufficient control of the upper extremities to meet the physical requirements for training and performing a safe physical examination. - Emotional: A student must have the emotional health to fully use their intellectual ability, exercise good judgment, and carry out all responsibilities attendant to the diagnosis and care of patients.
 The Physician Assistant Program at Jefferson College is demanding both intellectually and emotionally.
-Students must display sufficient emotional health to withstand stress, uncertainties and changing circumstances that characterize the rigors of our Program and the reality of life as a dependent practitioner.
+Students must display sufficient emotional health to withstand stress, uncertainties, and changing circumstances that characterize the rigors of our Program and the reality of life as a dependent practitioner.
 Physician assistant students must be able to work cooperatively with other students, staff, faculty, and patients.
 These qualities will be assessed during the course of study. - Interpersonal: A student must be able to develop mature, sensitive, and effective relationships with patients and colleagues.
 The ability to tolerate physical and emotional stress and continue to function effectively is necessary.
-Students must be adaptable, flexible, and able to function in the face of uncertainty during the course of study and with patients.
-He or she must have integrity, the motivation to serve, a high level of compassion, and a consciousness of social values.
-Students need the interpersonal skills to interact positively with people from all levels of society, ethnic backgrounds, and beliefs.
-These skills will be assessed on an ongoing basis during the Program.
+Students must be adaptable, flexible, and able to function in the face of uncertainty during the course of study and in clinical practice.
+A student must have integrity, the motivation to serve, a high level of compassion, and a consciousness of social values.
+Interpersonal skills to interact positively with people from all levels of society, ethnic backgrounds, and beliefs are necessary.
+Included in the interpersonal technical standards is the responsibility of the student to be on time for class so as not to be disruptive to classmates, faculty, or guest lecturers.
+Students who are responsible for the care of others, such as parents or children, will need to secure care for these individuals that will allow for appropriate attendance.
+Reliable transportation is also a necessity.